 The characteristics (e.g., features, quality) of all parks in the study were assessed using the Community Park Audit Tool (CPAT).
-The CPAT was developed to capture key attributes of park environments for physical activity, including the surrounding neighborhood, park facilities and amenities, and safety and quality features (see Appendix A).
-In a recent study, the CPAT displayed excellent reliability.
-Audits of all Greenville County parks were conducted by trained research assistants from September 2013 - January 2014 and from March - May 2017.
+The CPAT was recently developed to capture key attributes of park environments for physical activity, including the surrounding neighborhood, park facilities and amenities, and safety, and quality features (see Appendix A).
+In a recent study, the CPAT displayed excellent reliability.31 Audits of all Greenville County parks were conducted by trained research assistants from September 2013 - January 2014.